mrolle45/scopetools/scopetools/scopescommon.md

 ## Transforming Private Names
 This is described in [Language doc 6.2.1](https://docs.python.org/3.10/reference/expressions.html#atom-identifiers), in the section "**Private Name Mangling**".

+Note some **exceptional cases** below.

 Everywhere within the body of the `class` statement, the compiler generates the code using the transformed name.
+If the transformed name appears in place of the private name, the compiled result is the same.
 Please note that the transforming also applies to a name declared global or nonlocal.
 More precisely, this occurs when the [class scope](#class-scope-of-an-item) for the name item is that `class` statement.
 So it includes any descendant non-CLASS scopes, and excludes the body of any descendant CLASS scope.
 *Anywhere else*, if a program wants to access an attribute of a class or instance with a private name, it must use the transformed name, as described.